fungss/data-engineering-zoomcamp-2024/modules/02-workflow-orchestration/README.md

 - ETL with mage
 - Using PyArrow to partition result dataframe and upload to gcs (Google Cloud Storage) bucket in parquet format

+## Setup
+1. Provision gcs and related resources with the terraform files
+2. ```docker compose --env-file=./dev.env -d``` to spin up mage server locally

+## Assignment
-Questions of the assignment can be found [here](https://github.com/fungss/data-engineering-zoomcamp-2024/blob/main/modules/module-2/homework.md).
+Questions of the assignment can be found [here](https://github.com/fungss/data-engineering-zoomcamp-2024/blob/main/modules/02-workflow-orchestration/homework.md).

 ## Question 1.
 Data Loading
 Answer: 266,855 rows x 20 columns